SIMPLY SOLVENTLESS PROVIDES UPDATE ON FILING OF 2024 ANNUAL FINANCIAL STATEMENTS AND RELATED MANAGEMENT'S DISCUSSION AND ANALYSIS AND MANAGEMENT CEASE TRADE ORDER

 Forward-Looking Statements

 This news release contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
 The use of any of the words "expect", "anticipate", "continue", "estimate", "objective", "ongoing", "may", "will", "project", "should", "believe", "plans", "intends" and similar expressions are intended to identify forward-looking information or statements.
-More particularly, and without limitation, this news release contains forward-looking statements and information concerning the anticipated filing of the financial statements and the approval of the management cease trade order by the ASC.
+More particularly, and without limitation, this news release contains forward-looking statements and information concerning the anticipated filing of the Financials.

 SSC believes that the expectations and assumptions on which such forward-looking statements and information are based are reasonable, undue reliance should not be placed on the forward-looking statements and information because SSC can give no assurance that they will prove to be correct.
 By its nature, such forward-looking information is subject to inherent risks and uncertainties, which could cause the actual results and expectations to differ materially from the anticipated results or expectations expressed.